 As the message states, copy the key to a safe place.
 Once you've copied your API key from the IDM portal, you can click done and you will be redirected to the page displaying the API key you've activated.
 You can then exit the IDM portal:

-4. Now you will need to source your RC file and then you'll be able to run OpenStack commands.
-Your openrc file will look something like this but your username, project_name, and API key will be different:
+5. Now go back to your terminal window, you will need to source your RC file and then you'll be able to run OpenStack commands:

 You'll be prompted to enter your API key.
 NOTE: it will not show up on the command line - copy & paste it, then you should be brought back to a prompt and can begin using Openstack tools such as: